← Back to Portfolio

 Agents remain central to how most people purchase life insurance, and are critical to Ladder's long-term growth strategy.

-Prosperity, a life insurance carrier, partnered with Ladder to distribute Prosperity-backed term products through their IMO channel, with Ladder serving as the front-facing application experience for agents and clients.
+Ladder partnered with Prosperity, a life insurance carrier, to distribute Prosperity-backed term products through Ladder's platform, with Ladder serving as the front-facing application experience for both agents and clients.

 I led the design of Ladder's agent-assisted experience, enabling IMO distribution through agent-led applications and pass-the-application flows that allow clients to review and submit with confidence.